iPhone Not Connecting to Wi-Fi After iOS 26 Update? 9 Solutions

 The VPN may interfere with your Wi-Fi.
 It is recommended to turn off the VPN if you find your iPhone won't connect to Wi-Fi when the VPN is on.

-After you have tried all the above easy methods but still failed to connect to Wi-Fi, you can take "reset iPhone" as the ultimate solution.
+If you’ve tried all the methods above but still can’t connect to Wi-Fi, you can consider resetting your iPhone as the ultimate solution.

-As reset iPhone will erase all your iPhone data, you'd better back up important data before you perform the reset action.
+Since resetting your iPhone will erase all data on it, you'd better back up important data before performing the reset action.

 Bonus: How to Fix Common iOS System Issues